The-Oracle-AT/WPA_Blog/README.md

 ## Description

 This project is a website that helps users become better through awareness and intentional action to improve their lives.
 It's designed for people of all ages.
-This project aims to eductae people on how to utilize their throughts and actions to work on and achieve goals that they set out for themselves.
+We aim to eductae people on how to utilize their throughts and actions to work on and achieve goals that they set out for themselves.

 ## Features